strayiker/jquery-jsonp/doc/API.md

 #### timeout - `number` (`0`)

 If greater than `0`, sets a local timeout (in milliseconds) for the request.
-This will override the global timeout, if one is set via `$.jsonp.setup`.
 For example, you could use this property to give a single request a longer timeout than all other requests that you've set to time out in one second.

 #### traditional - `boolean` (`false`)